Native American History

-Lands affiliated with the Ocmulgee National Monument have been home to Native Americans for more than 17,000 years.
-Designated in 1934, the 702-acre Ocmulgee National Monument is considered sacred to members of the Muscogee (Creek) Nation as well as to other federally recognized tribes (such as the Cherokee, Chickasaw, Choctaw, and Seminole).
-The monument contains multiple ceremonial mounds from the Mississippian period, including the only spiral staircase mound known to exist in North America.
+Lands affiliated with the Ocmulgee National Historical Park have been home to Native Americans for more than 17,000 years.
+Designated in 1934, the 702-acre Ocmulgee National Historical Park is considered sacred to members of the Muscogee (Creek) Nation as well as to other federally recognized tribes (such as the Cherokee, Chickasaw, Choctaw, and Seminole).
+The park contains multiple ceremonial mounds from the Mississippian period, including the only spiral staircase mound known to exist in North America.

 The Muscogee Creek define the region as “the place where we first sat down,” meaning the place where their ancestors first became a settled agricultural society.
 With this significance in mind, the National Park Service has determined Ocmulgee eligible for recognition as a Traditional Cultural Property, the first site in the eastern United States to qualify for this designation.

-Working collaboratively with elected officials at all levels of government, and in consultation with the Creek Nation, the Ocmulgee National Park & Preserve Initiative (ONPPI) seeks to re-designate the monument as the Ocmulgee National Historical Park and expand Ocmulgee’s current boundaries from 702 acres to approximately 2,800 acres.
+Working collaboratively with elected officials at all levels of government, and in consultation with the Creek Nation, the Ocmulgee National Park & Preserve Initiative (ONPPI) re-designated what was once known as Ocmulgee National Monument as the Ocmulgee National Historical Park and expanded Ocmulgee’s current boundaries from 702 acres to approximately 2,800 acres.

-In addition, partners will encourage the National Park Service to authorize a Special Resources Study along the 50-mile river corridor connecting Macon and Hawkinsville, Georgia, to determine if the national park unit should be consolidated with adjoining public lands and designated as the Ocmulgee National Park and Preserve.
+In addition, partners encouraged the National Park Service to authorize a Special Resources Study along the 50-mile river corridor connecting Macon and Hawkinsville, Georgia, to determine if the national park unit should be consolidated with adjoining public lands and designated as the Ocmulgee National Park and Preserve.